Chart Color Schemes

 Greenfield Park - Prairiewood is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

 Greenfield Park-Prairiewood is one of the most culturally diverse areas in Australia, with 59.6% of its population born overseas and 76.6% speaking a language other than English at home.
-Christianity is the predominant religion in Greenfield Park-Prairiewood, comprising 72.4% of the population.
-Buddhism, however, is less prevalent at 12.8%, significantly lower than the Greater Sydney average of 21.7%.
+Christianity is the predominant religion in Greenfield Park-Prairiewood, making up 72.4% of the population.
+However, Buddhism is notably underrepresented compared to Greater Sydney's average, comprising only 12.8%.

 Frequently Asked Questions - Diversity